mgalardini/bacteria2go/README.md

     * Downloads gbk, faa and frn files from NCBI ftp
     * Uses the Entrez interface to download taxonomy data for each strain
     * Outputs summary and taxonomy data in JSON format
+* ftp2Literature: fetches the pubmed entries associated with a certain bacterial species
 * ftp2Complete: Fetch the complete genomes from a NCBI ftp directory
 * ftp2Metadata: Fetch metadata from NCBI BioProject and update JSON files
 * ftp216s: Extract the 16s from NCBI FTP genbanks